rotaki/simpledb/readme.md

 # simpledb

 A C++ version of [SimpleDB](http://www.cs.bc.edu/~sciore/simpledb/) originally written in Java by Edward Sciore.
-The tests are integrated in the google testing framework with cmake.

 The structure of SimpleDB is explained in detail in the book [Database Design and Implementation](https://www.springer.com/gp/book/9783030338350 )

 # Usage